LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/automations.md

     To enter a value, click the slider to activate it, enter the text in the field that appears, and save.
 There is no character limit.

 ### Export a bot
-Export of an bot creates a JSON file.
+Export of a bot creates a JSON file.

 You might need to export a bot for a few reasons: